rita-barbosa/LAPR4-2324/docs/sprint-c/us_1013/readme.md

 >
 > **Answer:** No, ties should not be allowed.
 It must be clear what candidates are selected to the vacancies.

+> **Question:** In US1013, it is supposed to classify the candidates, but a question arose: after the conclusion of this
+> US, should it advance to the job opening phase, that is, move from the analysis phase to the result phase?
+>
+> **Answer:**  A241.
+In principle, the phase change should be done only within the scope of the respective US.

 ## 3. Analysis

 As clarified by the client, there is no criteria to rank the candidates.
 The ranking is done manually by the Customer